NJIT-CS490-SP21/project2-cyp5/README.md

 components instead of class components.
 I used different online resources such as [Hooks](https://reactjs.org/docs/hooks-overview.html) which helped me understand on how to use the state hook, effect hook and the rules of the hooks.

+* I was also having trouble where if a user just leaves the username blank and tries to login then it would go through.
+To solve this problem I